Senior Vice President, Natural Gas (Canada), Operational Services & Technology

 Ron was appointed to the position of Senior Vice President, Natural Gas (Canada) and Operational Services & Technology in 2012.
 In this position he is responsible for building Nexen’s shale gas business in northeastern British Columbia, Canada and overseeing the company’s conventional production in Western Canada, which includes coalbed methane and conventional natural gas production.

 Ron’s accountabilities also include overseeing our shale gas monetization plans, which focus on cost-effectively managing the pace of development in the context of current commodity prices while maintaining safe and reliable operations.
 A key component of this includes working with Nexen’s marketing team to examine various strategies such as the use of LNG and sales to Asia.
-From an operational perspective, he led an expansion project in the Horn River that increased production capacity to 175 million cubic feet per day (mmcf/d) from 50 mmcf/d.
-Under Ron’s leadership, this business has become very efficient, realizing a 33% decline costs per frac from 2008 to 2011 – a success that reflects the strategic use and integration of technical, operating supply chain and technology development teams.
+From an operational perspective, he led an expansion project in the Horn River Basin that increased production capacity to 175 million cubic feet per day (mmcf/d) from 50 mmcf/d.
+Under Ron’s leadership, this business has become very efficient, realizing a 33% decline in costs per frac from 2008 to 2011 – a success that reflects the strategic use and integration of technical, operating supply chain and technology development teams.

 Ron is a professional engineer with a Bachelor of Theology and a Bachelor of Science in Mechanical Engineering from the University of Saskatchewan.
 He was born in Zambia and moved to Canada when he was 14.